zacharycohn/acqstack-journeymap/_pages/external-clients/staffing.md

 Substacks review projects in the "Staging" column of the [Acqstack Kanban Board](https://docs.google.com/spreadsheets/d/1KbMQvkggVjBvFpdTqrP4Qu3Rjekaavoh_9FRfAecI24/edit?pli=1#gid=0) during Daily Kanban Standups.
 They send the Executive Summary around to members of their substack.
 They decide whether to pull the project.

-Once they pull a project, members of that substack are assigned and the Project Onboarding checklist is completed.
+Once they pull a project, members of that substack are assigned and the [Project Onboarding Checklist](https://docs.google.com/document/d/1AXDLCLU3Fzp5iCASmdOM8hPU2kU0eQhGE3RmHgEBEU0/edit) is completed.
+Project moved from "Pending" to "Substack Assignment" to "People assigned" on the Acqstack Kanban board.

 ### Who is involved in this stage?

 - [Kanban Lead]({{ site.baseurl }}/shared-data/kanban-lead)
 - Members of the substack